Rabisaali/Rewordling-wordle/README.md

 * Finds out the average number of tries it took the user to judge the word
 * Finds out the best guess
 * Provides a percentile ranking
-* Provides color codeed feedback to the player
+* Provides color coded feedback to the player

 ## Developed By: Rabisa Ali (25K-0876) and Syeda Marium Fatima (25K-0970)